-The Audit Committee met four times in 2014.
+The Audit Committee met four times in 2015.
 Under the terms of its charter, the Audit Committee must meet at least once each quarter.
 The committee regularly meets separately with management, our internal auditor and our independent registered public accounting firm.
 The responsibilities of the committee include:

-- · Retaining our independent registered public accounting firm; - Evaluating the qualifications, independence and performance of our independent registered public accounting firm; - Overseeing matters involving accounting, auditing, financial reporting and internal control functions, including the integrity of our financial statements and internal controls; - Approving audit and permissible non-audit service engagements to be undertaken by our independent registered public accounting firm through the pre-approval policies and procedures adopted by the committee; - Reviewing the performance of our internal audit function; - Reviewing the company's annual and quarterly financial statements and the company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our reports on Forms 10-K and 10-Q and recommending to the Board of Directors whether the financial statements should be included in the annual report on Form 10-K; and - Discussing the guidelines and policies governing the process by which we assess and manage our exposure to risk.
+- Retaining our independent registered public accounting firm; - Evaluating the qualifications, independence and performance of our independent registered public accounting firm; - Overseeing matters involving accounting, auditing, financial reporting and internal control functions, including the integrity of our financial statements and internal controls; - Approving audit and permissible non-audit service engagements to be undertaken by our independent registered public accounting firm through the pre-approval policies and procedures adopted by the committee; - Reviewing the performance of our internal audit function; - Reviewing the company's annual and quarterly financial statements and the company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our reports on Forms 10-K and 10-Q and recommending to the Board of Directors whether the financial statements should be included in the annual report on Form 10-K; and - Assisting the board in fulfilling its responsibility to oversee our risk management program.